h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ## RADIUS/1.1 Packet Format

 When RADIUS/1.1 is used, the RADIUS header is modified from standard RADIUS.
 While the header has the same size, some fields have different meaning.
 The Identifier and the Request / Response Authenticator fields are no longer used in RADIUS/1.1.
 Any operations which depend on those fields MUST NOT be performed.
-As packet signing and security are handled by the TLS layer, RADIUS-specific cryptographic primitives are no longer in RADIUS/1.1.
+As packet authentication, secrecy, and security are handled by the TLS layer, RADIUS-specific cryptographic primitives are no longer needed or used in RADIUS/1.1.

 A summary of the RADIUS/1.1 packet format is shown below.
 The fields are transmitted from left to right.